Voltano0/LINFO2142_server_project/Projet_2/README.md

  exit-address-family
 exit
 ```
 We set a route-map `SET-LOCAL-PREF` with a local preference of 200.
 We apply this route-map to the neighbor `fc00:2143:1::6` in the direction `in`.
-This will force the traffic from `AS65001` to `AS65002` to go through `AS65003` before going to `AS65002`.
+This will force the traffic from `AS65001` to go through `AS65002` before going to `AS65003`.
-After this configuration and convergence of the networkd , We can see the new path taken by the hosts.
+After this configuration and convergence of the network, we can see the new path taken by the hosts.
 We can see the routing table of the router `S2` :

 ```bash
 S2: show ip bgp ipv6 unicast